 Over the last six or so months, I’ve made it a priority to start focusing on a natural approach to skin care and cosmetics.
 I’ve been prioritizing skin care, because when your skin is glowing, you don’t feel like you need to cover it up with makeup (but if you wanna rock a full face, you do you boo).
-I’ve already shared my daily skin care routine, but what about the extras?
 I’m a sucker for a good face mask, especially when it’s full of good-for-your-skin ingredients like this Andalou Naturals Glycolic Mask.

 Are you familiar with glycolic acid?
 Glycolic acid is made from sugarcane, and is a popular AHA (alpha hydroxy acid) used for acne.
 Glycolic acid treats acne by exfoliating the top layer of skin and removing it, leaving your face with a smoother, fresh layer of skin.
 (Is there any way to say that without sounding gross?
 I don’t think so.)
 For the same reasons, glycolic acid is also great for aging skin.